 Virginia Supreme Court Opinions Affecting Local Government Law Feb.
 28, 2013

-By: Andrew McRoberts.
+By: Andrew McRoberts, Editor.
 This was posted Thursday, February 28th, 2013

 Today, the Virginia Supreme Court issued several opinions affecting Virginia local government law.
 The opinions run the gamut from the voluntary payment doctrine, to vested rights in zoning, to the county claims statute.